 The e3 Partnership is one of the 6 national winners of a Community Based English Language Competition sponsored by the Department for Communities & Local Government.
-The e3 Partnership is led by APASENTH working with the Evelyn Oldfield Unit, J-go Training, The Limehouse Project and Ocean Somali Community Association (OSCA) who work with communities across five target areas of London – Hackney, Haringey, Newham, Tower Hamlets and Waltham Forest.
+The e3 Partnership is led by APASENTH working with the Evelyn Oldfield Unit, J-go Training, The Limehouse Project and Ocean Somali Community Association (OSCA) who work with communities across seventeen target areas of London – Brent, Barnet, Westminster, Harrow, Camden, Hammersmith and Fulham, Islington, Hounslow, Barking & Dagenham, Redbridge, Enfield, Ealing, Hackney, Haringey, Newham, Tower Hamlets and Waltham Forest.
 The e3 project employs a mixture of face-to-face support and new technology including tablet computers and Android software to help those adults with the lowest levels of spoken English develop their speaking and listening skills.

 E3 Learners will participate in enterprise programmes such as running market stalls, volunteering with community projects and social activities – such as cooking or community gardening.
 Learners will also volunteer with community projects and engage in activities such as parenting classes, playgroups and homework clubs.